zainahm3d/webRS/README.txt

 # webRS
 A web app and hardware solution to enable remote starting my car over the Hologram network.
+I opted to use the REST api for sending commands instead of the available Hologram javascript package on NPM as a learning experience.
+It works well, so I will transition to the Hologram api soon.

 Hologram dash code: /WebRS/HologramDashStarterCode.ino Web app front end code: /WebRS/Web App/script.js and WebRS/Web App/index.html